Towards Human-Level Text Coding with LLMs: The Case of Fatherhood Roles in Public Policy Documents: The Example Case Study

 \subsection{Data}

-We used publicly available data from the Swedish parliament (Riksdagen).\footnote{https://www.riksdagen.se/sv/dokument-och-lagar/riksdagens-oppna-data/} We collected all public documents from 1993 to 2021, converted them to raw text format, and lowercased them.
+We used publicly available data from the Swedish parliament (Riksdagen)\footnote{https://www.riksdagen.se/sv/dokument-och-lagar/riksdagens-oppna-data/} including government investigations, propositions, motions, and other legislative texts.
+We collected all public documents from 1993 to 2021, converted them to raw text format, and lowercased them.
 We selected only sentences referencing fathers (i.e., containing the Swedish words pappa, pappor, fäder, fader, far).
 We added further checks to ensure the term actually referred to a father: for example, the word ``far'' can also mean ``go'' or ``travel'' if used as a verb.
 We used a part-of-speech tagger to filter out those instances.
 The final data set contains 1,910 sentences.
 Data collection and filtering details are reported in \ref{app:corpus}.